Tombert/Tomberts-Game-of-Life/README.md

 Tombert's Game of Life
 ==================
 ### UPDATE 6-4-15:
 IT's been a couple years, but I rewrote this more-better in Haskell.
-Here's a [link](https://github.com/tombert/HGOL)
+Here's a [link](https://github.com/tombert/HGOL).
+This version is invariably better.

 ###UPDATE 6-12-13: